rolandtritsch/slidev-roland/slides.md

 * Who is Roland?
 * What does Roland like when working together?
-* What to do to the most out of Roland?
+* What I expect and what you can expect!
 * How to help Roland, so that he can help you?

 ---